Tales of Soft Money — Oceans of Wealth

-Five days further west, in the province of Zardandan, the same type of sea-shells were used as money as well, and the gold-to-silver ratio were even higher at 5, as the closest silver mine according to Polo was situated a long journey away.
+Five days further west, in the province of Zardandan, the same type of sea-shells were used as money as well, and the gold-to-silver ratio were even lower at 5, as the closest silver mine according to Polo was situated a long journey away.
 In yet another province that Polo refers to as Coloman, and which Yule has trouble mapping to the provinces of the modern world, sea-shells and gold were used as money.

 The seashell money of landlocked Asian provinces clearly interested Marco Polo, and he was lucky enough to also pass what might have been the origin of said seashells after leaving modern day Vietnam for what he called Locac, which Yule and others believed to be Siam at the time of translation - in other words modern day Thailand:

 In this country the brazil which we make use of grows in great plenty; and they also have gold in incredible quantity.
 They have elephants likewise, and much game.
 In this kingdom too are gathered all the porcelain shells which are used for small change in all those regions, as I have told you before.